ashemery/Anti-Forensics/README.md

 ## Operating System, Virtualization, and Cloud Related
 - GOD Mode
 - Rootkits
-- Deleted Registry Files and Shadow Copies
+- Deleted Registry Keys/Values and Shadow Copies
 - Hiding Data in Windows Registry
 - Portable VM
 - "bring in your badness on a VM, delete it when you're done"